GabeScott/standard-works-vault/General Conference/2008 October - Our Hearts Knit as One.md

 We see increased conflict between peoples in the world around us.
 Those divisions and differences could infect us.
 That is why my message of hope today is that a great day of unity is coming.
 The Lord Jehovah will return to live with those who have become His people and will find them united, of one heart, unified with Him and with our Heavenly Father.

 You have heard that message of unity from me more than once.
 I may well speak of it in the future.
 I have heard it from every prophet of God in my lifetime.
 A plea for unity was the last message I remember from President David O. McKay.
 The Lord’s prophets have always called for unity.
 The need for that gift to be granted to us and the challenge to maintain it will grow greater in the days ahead, in which we will be prepared as a people for our glorious destiny.

 My message is that we are doing better.
 Fathers and mothers are pleading for unity in their homes, and those prayers are being answered.
 Families are praying together night and morning.
 I was invited to kneel at bedtime with a family when I was a guest in their home.
 The smallest child was asked to be voice.
 He prayed like a patriarch for every person in the family, by name.
 I opened my eyes for an instant to see the faces of the other children and the parents.
 I could tell that they were joining their faith and their hearts in that little boy’s prayer.

 Some Relief Society sisters recently prayed together as they prepared to visit for the first time a young widow whose husband died suddenly.
 They wanted to know what to do and how to work together to help prepare the home for family and friends who would come at the time of the funeral.
 They needed to know what words of comfort they could speak for the Lord.
 An answer to their prayer came.
 When they arrived at the house, each sister moved to complete a task.
 The house was ready so quickly that some sisters regretted not being able to do more.
 Words of comfort were spoken which fit perfectly together.
 They had given the Lord’s service as one, hearts knit together.

 You have seen evidence, as I have, that we are moving toward becoming one.
 The miracle of unity is being granted to us as we pray and work for it in the Lord’s way.
 Our hearts will be knit together in unity.
 God has promised that blessing to His faithful Saints whatever their differences in background and whatever conflict rages around them.
-He was praying for us as well as His disciples when He asked His Father that we might be one.
+He was praying for us as well as His disciples when He asked His Father that we might be one.[^1]

 The reason that we pray and ask for that blessing is the same reason the Father is granting it.
 We know from experience that joy comes when we are blessed with unity.
 We yearn, as spirit children of our Heavenly Father, for that joy which we once had with Him in the life before this one.
 His desire is to grant us that sacred wish for unity out of His love for us.

 He cannot grant it to us as individuals.
 The joy of unity He wants so much to give us is not solitary.
 We must seek it and qualify for it with others.
-It is not surprising then that God urges us to gather so that He can bless us.
+It is not surprising, then, that God urges us to gather so that He can bless us.
 He wants us to gather into families.
 He has established classes, wards, and branches and commanded us to meet together often.
 In those gatherings, which God has designed for us, lies our great opportunity.
 We can pray and work for the unity that will bring us joy and multiply our power to serve.

 To the Three Nephites, the Savior promised joy in unity with Him as their final reward after their faithful service.
-He said, “Ye shall have fulness of joy; and ye shall sit down in the kingdom of my Father; yea, your joy shall be full, even as the Father hath given me fulness of joy; and ye shall be even as I am, and I am even as the Father; and the Father and I are one.”
+He said, “Ye shall have fulness of joy; and ye shall sit down in the kingdom of my Father; yea, your joy shall be full, even as the Father hath given me fulness of joy; and ye shall be even as I am, and I am even as the Father; and the Father and I are one.”[^2]

 The Lord has given us guides to know what to do to receive the blessing and joy of ever-increasing unity.
 The Book of Mormon recounts a time of success.
 It was in the days of Alma at the Waters of Mormon.
 What the people did in those difficult and dangerous circumstances gives us both a guide and encouragement.